Bitmo33/dnet-ser-coupling-kaspa-pay/README.md

 ## Purpose

-This repository is intended as a **reference-style research demo** accompanying the DNET paper.
+This repository is intended as a **reference-style research demo** accompanying the DNET® paper.

 It is designed to help visualize: